ankitects/anki-manual/src/templates/intro.md

 options:

-- The 'Deck Override' option allows you to change the deck that cards generated from the current card type will be placed into.
+- The 'Deck Override' option allows you to change the deck that cards generated from the current note type will be placed into.
 By default, cards are placed into the deck you provide in the Add Notes window.
 If you set a deck here, that card type will be placed into the deck you specified, instead of the deck listed in the Add Notes